nvaccess/nvda/.github/ISSUE_TEMPLATE/special_case_issue.md

 Explain why this issue cannot be addressed using the standard bug report or feature request templates.
 -->

-### Have you asked for advice on how to report this issue via a discussion?
+### Have you asked for advice on how to report this issue via a community discussion?
+If so, please link to the discussion
 <!--
 Mention if you have sought advice or shared this issue in community discussions before creating this issue ticket.
 Include links to discussion threads if applicable, for example: